knulli-cfw/knulli.org/docs/play/add-games/formatting.md

 ## Formatting with Windows

 Formatting with Windows is only useful if you want to format your SD card to **exFAT**.
-As explained throughout this wiki, exFAT will allow direct access to your SD card from Windows but will make it impossible to run most [PortMaster](../../../systems/portmaster) games.

 If you want to format your SD card from Windows, we strongly suggest to use the Windows **Disk Management** tool which will make it easier to format the **correct partition**.
 You can find the tool by opening the *Start Menu* and typing `disk management`.
 (The tool will present itself by the name *"Create and format hard disk partitions"*.